adilahgaffar/hello-world/README.md

 # hello-world
 Newb repository

 Sup guys!
-THe name is Adilah and I'm just editing this.
+The name is Adilah and I'm just editing this.